 The course will also study the early creation and development of Christian Churches in the margins of the Jewish communities of Greece, focusing on the activity of Paul, the Greek-speaking Jew from Tarsus of Cilicia who later became the Christian “Apostle of the Gentiles”.

-Apart from Corinth and Delos, part of the course will be spent in Athens which also hosted flourishing Jewish and Samareitan communities.
+Apart from Athens, part of the course will be spent at Corinth and Delos/Mykonos which also hosted flourishing Jewish and Samareitan communities.

 Instructor: Dr. Socrates Koursoumis, Archaeologist, Hellenic Ministry of Culture & Sports